ekasit-ja/pcj-django/README.md

 ```
 5. execute `uwsgi tutorial.ini` and browse website to check if it is working or not. (static files will not be served at this point)
 6. if everything is fine, comment line `http = 0.0.0.0:8000` and remove comment from the rest
 7. create service file at `/etc/systemd/system/uwsgi.service` to enable us to use command `service uwsgi restart`.
-This service file will run uwsgi in emperor mode.
+This service file will run uWSGI in emperor mode.
 (Emperor mode means uWSGI will restart automatically when initial file is modified.).
 Paste below code into the file.
 ```
 [Unit]
 Description=uWSGI service (in emporer mode) for www.pcjindustries.co.th run by Django